 Residents are responsible for the cleanliness of their own apartment and room throughout the year and can check out a vacuum from the RA.
 Failure to keep your room clean will attract ants and other pests.
 It is not the responsibility of custodians to pick up after students.
 Residents are expected to assist in keeping the common areas and bathrooms clean.
 Cleaning charges may be assessed to residents for excessive messes.
-Residents are expected to pick up after themselves in common areas and to keep all lounge furniture in its original position.
+Residents are expected to pick up after themselves in common areas and to keep all common space furniture in its original position.
+Residents found in possession of common space furniture may be fined.